Skip to content

 The Community Legal Assistance Program provides legal assistance to low-income people across British Columbia, including summary legal advice, guidance to help you represent yourself, and full representation.
 They also run a Sexual Harassment Advice, Response, and Prevention for Workplaces (SHARP) program, which provides up to five hours of free confidential legal advice.

-Rise Women’s Legal Centre offers services regarding family law matters and very limited immigration matters for individuals who self-identify as women or gender diverse in British Columbia.
+Rise Women’s Legal Centre offers services regarding family law matters for individuals who self-identify as women or gender diverse in British Columbia.

 The UBC Indigenous Community Legal Clinic provides legal services to the Indigenous community, including possible legal advice, assistance, and representation to eligible clients.